 In recent years we introduced Applied A-Levels in Health and Social Care and Moving Image Arts into the Year 13 curriculum.
-These Applied A-level courses are more accessible to pupils who might find traditional A-level subjects too exam-focused.
-They do not contain as much academic content but require pupils to demonstrate a broader range of skills, since a larger proportion of the marks available are awarded for coursework.
+These Applied A-Level courses are more accessible to pupils who might find traditional A-level subjects too exam-focused.
+They do not contain as much theoretical content but require pupils to demonstrate a broader range of skills, since a larger proportion of the marks available are awarded for coursework.
 These courses should not be regarded as easier than traditional A-levels; indeed success in them will require pupils to be very well organised to meet a large number of challenging deadlines.
 Nevertheless, for a pupil who struggles with subjects that are assessed fully by examination, it may be appropriate for him or her to consider taking one or more of these Applied A-Levels.
 Since they are closely related to an area of the world of work, you may find them to be very relevant to your needs.

-Applied A-Levels are accepted for entry to most university courses but are not appropriate for pupils who plan to apply to some high demand courses at top universities.
+Applied A-Levels are accepted for entry to most university courses but you should check with individual universities if you plan to apply to some high demand courses at top institutions.

-The full range of courses available for A-level study is shown below (\ indicates the applied A-level courses).
+The full range of courses available for A-level study is shown below.

-Further Mathematics is marked \\.
-Pupils and parents should note that selecting Further Maths means studying the Maths A-Level in Year 13 before embarking on Further Maths in Year 14.
+Further Mathematics is marked .
+Pupils and parents should note that selecting Further Maths means studying the entire Maths A-Level in Year 13 before embarking on Further Maths AS and A2 in Year 14.
 While some additional timetabled classes are established for pupils doing the Further Maths option, the pace of the course is necessarily fast and significant homework will need to be set in order to help cover the course content.